Building a RISC-V simulator in Rust - Part 1

 - The instruction format structures (e.g.

-correctly executes a small program that uses each ‘kind’ of instruction (a branch and a load are different kinds, an add and a sub are not).- The various
+instruction_formats::RType) decode instructions correctly.
+InstructionStringOuptterproduces a correct string for all implemented instructions.
+This checks that bothInstructionStringOutputterandprocess_instructionare doing the right thing.InstructionExecutorcorrectly executes a small program that uses each ‘kind’ of instruction (a branch and a load are different kinds, an add and a sub are not).- The various

-implementations function correctly.
+Memoryimplementations function correctly.

 In particular I don’t have any Rust tests exhaustively testing the execution of all instructions.
 Instead I plan to use tests like CoreMark and the RISC-V Architectural Test Framework.
 I’d want to run these tests regardless of other tests (as demonstrating succesful execution of binaries is clearly important) and separate per instruction tests in Rust would mostly duplicate this so I decided to spend effort elsewhere.